www.BillSmithBooks.com BillSmithBooks.com

 A clear night sky full of stars.

-Each night I look up and see all of those stars in the sky.
+And each night, I look up and see all of those stars in the sky.
 For every star that I can see, there are thousands, millions -- billions -- more in our galaxy.
-And there are millions of galaxies out there.
+And there are billions of galaxies out there, each with their own billions of stars.
 And each one of those stars might have planets just like our little speck of blue-green.

 Wow!